project-repo/cagebreak/README.md

 See [SECURITY.md](SECURITY.md) for other means of contacting the Cagebreak authors and security issues.

-Fixed bugs are assigned a number and summarized in [Bugs.md](Bugs.md) for future reference independent of github.
+Fixed bugs are assigned a number and summarized in [Bugs.md](Bugs.md) for future reference.

 ## Contributors